Nepal: Geography

 Nepal is divided into three principal physiographic belts known as Himal–Pahad–Terai.
 (Note: This trichotomy is a prominent feature of Nepali discourse and is represented in the Emblem of Nepal, with blue and white peaks signifying Himal, green hills below them signifying Pahad and the yellow strip at the bottom signifying the Terai belt.)
 Himal is the mountain region containing snow and situated in the Great Himalayan Range; it makes up the northern part of Nepal.
 It contains the highest elevations in the world including 8848.86 m height Mount Everest (Sagarmāthā in Nepali) on the border with China.
-Seven other of the world's "eight-thousanders" are in Nepal or on its border with Tibet: Lhotse, Makalu, Cho Oyu, Kangchenjunga, Dhaulagiri, Annapurna and Manaslu.
+Over 340 people have died on Mount Everest, and it is estimated that roughly 200 bodies remain on the mountain.
+Some of these well-preserved bodies have become recognizable landmarks along established climbing routes.
+Seven other of the world's "eight-thousanders" are in Nepal or on its border with China: Lhotse, Makalu, Cho Oyu, Kangchenjunga, Dhaulagiri, Annapurna and Manaslu.
 Pahad is the mountain region that does not generally contain snow.
 The mountains vary from 800 to 4000 m in altitude, with progression from subtropical climates below 1200 m to alpine climates above 3600 m.
 The Lower Himalayan Range, reaching 1500 to 3000 m, is the southern limit of this region, with subtropical river valleys and "hills" alternating to the north of this range.
 Population density is high in valleys but notably less above 2000 m and very low above 2500 m, where snow occasionally falls in winter.
 The southern lowland plains or Terai bordering India are part of the northern rim of the Indo-Gangetic Plain.
 Terai is the lowland region containing some hill ranges.
 The plains were formed and are fed by three major Himalayan rivers: the Koshi, the Narayani, and the Karnali as well as smaller rivers rising below the permanent snowline.
 This region has a subtropical to tropical climate.
 The outermost range of the foothills called Sivalik Hills or Churia Range, cresting at 700 to 1000 m, marks the limits of the Gangetic Plain.
 Broad, low valleys called Inner Terai Valleys (Bhitri Tarai Upatyaka) lie north of these foothills in several places.